-Children notice beauty around them.
-The world outdoors is the perfect setting for hands-on visual arts activities that bring them close to nature!
+Children love spending time outdoors, especially when the weather is nice!
+They notice beauty around them.
+The world outdoors is the perfect setting for hands-on visual arts activities that bring children close to nature!

 - This project is best done over two or more days.
 Show the children a book, such as Thomas Locker’s Sky Tree, in which the artist focuses on changes in a single object.
 Invite children to make observational drawings of objects that they select outdoors.
 Provide drawing pencils, paper, and clipboards or other portable hard flat surfaces.